- Download the 2013 Race Program

 Can you tell me more about the MAJCOM Air Force Marathon/Half Marathon Challenge?

 A prestigious traveling trophy will be presented to the winning MAJCOM commander at Fall CORONA.
 The trophy will be awarded based on a point system that factors in both participation and performance in the full and half marathon events.
 This friendly challenge will serve as an incentive for each MAJCOM to encourage participation in the Air Force's own nationally-recognized fitness event.
 Permissive TDY for military can be authorized by your supervisor.
-Learn more at the MAJCOM
+See Also: MAJCOM Challenge VOLUNTEER

 what'S ON FACEBOOK...